Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Discussions and Conclusions

 In particular, we have shown that there exist sets of quantum mixed preparations belonging to Hilbert spaces of dimensions ranging from $2$ onwards with no epistemic explanation for their anti-distinguishability.
 After establishing an upper bound on the common epistemic overlap of mixed preparations in terms of the epistemic overlap of their decompositions (Theorem \ref{t1}), we have dwelt in Hilbert space of dimension $2$ extensively.
 We presented a set of sufficient conditions for the 'un-anti-distinguishability' of a set of pure qubit states (Lemma \ref{lem_bloch}), and then used that to write down a set of \textit{necessary and sufficient} conditions for the anti-distinguishability of three pure qubit states (Theorem \ref{bloch_anti_d_cond}).
 The conditions thus presented have a geometric interpretation and, hence, are easier to visualize.
-With the help of Theorem \ref{bloch_anti_d_cond} we have presented a set of criteria to identify a large class of non-epistemic cases involving $3$ preparations (Theorem \ref{cond_non_epis_thm}) and provided an explicit example.
-Next, we have shown that fully non-epistemic mixed preparations do not exist (Theorem \ref{thm_no_fully_epis}).
+With the help of Theorem \ref{bloch_anti_d_cond}, we have presented a set of criteria to identify a large class of non-epistemic cases involving three preparations (Theorem \ref{cond_non_epis_thm}) and provided an explicit example.
+Next, we have shown that fully non-epistemic mixed preparations do not exist for qubit systems (Theorem \ref{thm_no_fully_epis}).
 They do exist, however, in higher dimensions, as has been shown by utilizing corollaries (\ref{n=4,d=3} and \ref{n=3,d=4}).
-Specifically, Corollary \ref{n=4,d=3} has been used to show that there exist sets of $4$ preparations in $d=3$ and Corollary \ref{n=3,d=4} to show that there exist sets of $3$ preparations in $d\geq4$ which are fully non-epistemic.
-We have also considered sets of $2$ mixed preparations and looked at their distinguishability.
+Specifically, Corollary \ref{n=4,d=3} has been used to show that there exist sets of four preparations in $d=3$ and Corollary \ref{n=3,d=4} to show that there exist sets of three preparations in $d\geq4$ which are fully non-epistemic.
+We have also considered sets of two mixed preparations and looked at their distinguishability.
 We have shown instances of non-maximally epistemic cases (Corollary \ref{c2} and Theorem \ref{theorem_C2}) and then moved on in our search for non-epistemic ones.
 Theorems \ref{coro_3} and \ref{coro_bran}, which follow from Theorem \ref{th_bran} have been utilized to show non-epistemic cases in their respective asymptotic limits, meaning that Theorem \ref{coro_3} leads to fully non-epistemic cases in the limit where the dimension of the Hilbert space $d \rightarrow \infty$ and Theorem \ref{coro_bran} leads to non-epistemic cases in Hilbert spaces of $d\geq4$ but where the number of preparations $n \rightarrow \infty$.
-Interestingly, a lack of epistemic explanation for mixed preparations does not automatically negate the presence of $\psi-$epistemic models as discussed in Section \ref{sec4}.
-That requires the additional caveat of having the quantum overlap of at least one pair of pure states comprising the mixed preparations be non-zero while at the same time having the corresponding epistemic overlap be zero.
-However, we identify that some of the examples obtained here indeed fall into this category.
 Interestingly, any proof of preparation contextuality implies that the respective mixed preparations are \textit{non-maximally epistemic}, a weaker version of non-epistemic where the epistemic overlap is required to be less than the quantum overlap.
-Theorem \ref{theorem_S}, which provides a relation between the epistemic-to-quantum overlap and the success metric of the parity-oblivious multiplexing task, has been specifically used to demonstrate the implication explicitly.
-However, a more profound consequence of it is the presence of fully non-epistemic cases for two mixed preparations, wherein the epistemic overlap is zero for two indistinguishable mixed preparations.
+Theorem \ref{theorem_S}, which provides a relation between the epistemic overlap and the success metric of the parity-oblivious multiplexing task, has been specifically used to demonstrate the implication explicitly.
+However, a more profound consequence of it is the presence of fully non-epistemic cases for two mixed preparations or fully preparation contextuality, wherein the epistemic overlap is zero for two indistinguishable mixed preparations.
+The no-go results on the epistemic models are summarized in Table \ref{tab:sumup}.